 How much can you spend?

 If cost is not important and you can choose practically any car you want, we’ll get to you later.
 However, most teens have restrictions on how much they can spend.
-It might be that parents are buying and have set a price limit, or that you have your own budget and limited income.
+It might be that your parents are buying and have set a price limit, or that you have your own budget and a limited income.

 Since most teens start driving before they become of legal age to sign a car loan contract, it’s typical to pay cash for their first car.
 The cash can come from savings, gifts from relatives, or a loan from parents — or a combination.
 Usually, it’s not enough money for a brand new car, but possibly sufficient for a good used car.

 The amount of money you have to spend on your first car will directly affect your choices.
 Lots of money, lots of choices.
 Little money, fewer choices.
 In general, the more money you spend, the better the car — better condition, better mileage, better performance, better safety, and better reliability.

 Two or three thousand dollars is not very much money for an automobile.
 It’s certainly not impossible to find a good used car for that price range but it will require a lot of searching and legwork, particularly if you restrict yourself to only certain makes and models.
 Many cars in this price range will be junk, but not all.
 Your job is to find the jewel in the pile of junk.
 Don’t become over-anxious.
 Take your time.
 You’ll be glad you did.

 The following article, Cheap Cars, explains where and how to look for inexpensive cars.
 This information should be a great help to you in your search.